 Following on from the success of last year’s Expert Round-Up – Can Property Still be Profitable in 2016? – TheHouseShop have rounded up some of the industry’s finest and most respected experts to discuss the future of property investment in 2017.

 The Buy To Let investment landscape has become much tougher in recent years and is now far less forgiving of novice investors who struggle to keep up to date with the onslaught of new rules, regulations and legislation imposed on them.

-However, with property investment still offering some of the highest and most reliable returns available, it seems that many investors have not been deterred by recent developments and still view property as a “safe bet” for their money.
+However, with property investment still offering some of the highest and most reliable returns available, it seems that many investors have not been deterred by recent developments and still view the property as a “safe bet” for their money.

 In this year’s expert round-up, we focus on the impact of 3 specific developments in the Buy To Let and property investment markets:

 So, what impact will these new developments have on new and existing investors?

 What are the other options available for British investors looking to make a high return?

 And finally – Is property still a viable and profitable option in 2017?

 Our experts share their opinions and guidance for the year ahead…

 Kate Faulkner is one of the UK’s leading property experts.
 Kate regularly features on national and local TV, radio and newspapers giving her thoughts on the market, housing policy and carries out one to one advice on a consultancy basis for the industry and the general public.